 Model Predictive Control on a Ball-Balancing Tripod

-While PID and feedforward control remains the industry standard, advanced strategies like Model Predictive Control (MPC) are increasingly used in high-end applications.
+While PID and feedforward control remains the industry standard, advanced strategies like Model Predictive Control (MPC) are increasingly used in high-end applications and precision motion control systems.
 This project focuses on designing and optimizing a control system for a Ball-Balancing Tripod, developed as a demonstration platform to highlight the benefits of Model Predictive Control.

 The tripod, a parallel manipulator with three linear actuators, stabilizes a ball with variable inertia by adjusting the platform’s tilt and height.
 A digital twin (DT) built in Simulink models the kinematics and dynamics and is used to compare Model Predictive Control (MPC) with a PID controller and feedforward controller.
-All controllers were tuned and validated on the digital twin before deployment to a Speedgoat target (Simulink Real-Time) or a Beckhoff IPC for real-time control.
+All controllers were tuned and validated on the digital twin before deployment to a Speedgoat target (Simulink Real-Time) or a Beckhoff IPC for real-time control, supporting robust mechatronic system design and real-time embedded control, an area covered in depth in our control systems competences.

 Model Based Control of a ball balancing tripod